ConsolidatedSky/NEFARAM/README.md

 ![alt text](https://github.com/ConsolidatedSky/NEFARAM/blob/main/TAWBOBAbook.jpg)

 ## Known Bugs
-The list is stable and you should not have too many CTDs however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).
-If you report those to me I can help and incorporate the bugfixes into next releases.
+TYou should not have too many CTDs execpt in dense NPC areas however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).

-Fighting with the arms bounds has funky animations because Devious Devices was made for FNIS and this modlist uses Nemesis.
+Fighting with the arms bound has funky animations because Devious Devices was made for FNIS and this modlist uses Nemesis.

-Schlongs of Skyrim can interfere with some underwear if you put them on males (phantom dick bug).

 When you want to dismiss a follower sometimes they are not dismissed, thats because they are still a Devious Follower.
 Mods using custom followers are the culprit of this, you can use the Devious Followers MCM to force remove your follower once you paid them in full.